Floorp-Projects/Floorp/addon-sdk/source/doc/module-source/sdk/private-browsing.md

 * the [`selection`](modules/sdk/selection.html) module will not include any selections made in private browser windows

-Add-ons that have opted in:

-* will see private windows, so they will need to use the `private-browsing` module to check whether objects are private, so as to avoid storing data derived from such objects.
+Add-ons that have opted in will see private windows, so they will need to use the `private-browsing` module to check whether objects are private, so as to avoid storing data derived from such objects.

-* will not be able to use panels in their code.
-This is due to a platform restriction which will be fixed in Firefox 21.

 Additionally, add-ons that use low-level modules such as [`window/utils`](modules/sdk/window/utils.html) may see private browser